TRZLedgerFoundation/templates/community/supabase-auth/README.md

 1. **Node.js 18+** installed - required to run [Next.js](https://nextjs.org)
 2. **A Supabase account** - create one at [supabase.com](https://supabase.com) (free tier works)
-3. **A Solana wallet** - Phantom, Solflare, or Backpack installed in your browser
+3. **A Trezoa wallet** - Phantom, Solflare, or Backpack installed in your browser
 4. **Git** - to clone or fork this repository

 You'll also need your Supabase project URL and anon key, which you can find in your project's API settings.